Introduction

 Moveworks

 Moveworks is a conversational AI assistant focused on employee self-service across IT and HR.
-It fell just short of the main list due to premium pricing and limited control over backend workflow execution.
+It fell just short of the main list of IT automation software due to premium pricing and limited control over backend workflow execution.

 HappyFox Help Desk